vectordotdev/timber-ruby/README.md

 ## Overview

-Ruby logs are broken.
-They're noisy, unparesable, and in the context of multiple servers and processes, unreadable.
-Current logging systems built for ops engineers haven't helped.
+Ruby logging is broken.
+First, Ruby logs are noisy, unparesable, and in the context of multiple servers and processes, unreadable.
+Second, current logging systems are clunky, hard to use, and built for ops engineers.
 This is why we built Timber.
-It's a different approach to Ruby logging.
-Instead of prefixing your logs with noisy tags, Timber integrates directly with your application, capturing rich context and metadata without altering your logs.
-This makes your logs easy to [search, use, and _read_](#do-amazing-things-with-your-logs), giving you _complete_ insight into your Ruby app.
+It's a different, developer focused, approach to Ruby logging.
+It integrates directly with your app, capturing rich context and metadata without changing your logs and making them an unreadable message.
+It pairs with our [simple console](#the-timber-console) which is designed for developers.
+This makes your logs easy to [search, use, and _read_](#do-amazing-things-with-your-logs), unlocking the true purpose of your logs: _complete_ frustration-free insight into your Ruby app.

 1. [**Easy setup** - `bundle exec timber install`](#installation)
 2. [**Powerful logging**](#usage)